Understanding the Speech Evaluation Process in Schools

 Developmentally appropriate sound errors: These errors are on sound targets that the student may not yet be able to produce due to age.
 Like all other areas of development, some children can master sound targets sooner than others.
 Much of this depends on growth of the oral cavity, hearing acuity, and exposure.
 The preschooler struggling with /r/ may lack oral cavity growth, hindering tongue movement.
 Recurring ear infections could impact hearing certain sounds.
 If we allow some time, the sound targets may naturally become clearer.
 The chart pictured below depicts recent research information for sound development.

-Understanding the Speech Eligibility Process in Schools: McLeod-Crowe-2018 English consonants Treehouse
+Understanding the Speech Evaluation Process in Schools: McLeod-Crowe-2018 English consonants Treehouse

 Keep in mind that these rules do not apply for a highly unintelligible child.
 Typically, professionals identify a child with a significant speech challenge in early intervention, preschool, or kindergarten.